supermarsx/input-method-monitor/readme.md

---enable-language-hotkey  Enable the Windows "Language" hotkey --disable-layout-hotkey   Disable the Windows "Layout" hotkey --version                 Print the application version and exit --help                    Show this help text
+--enable-language-hotkey  Enable the Windows "Language" hotkey --disable-layout-hotkey   Disable the Windows "Layout" hotkey --version                 Print the application version and exit --status                  Print startup and hotkey states and exit --help                    Show this help text
 ```